 A cloud-based freight settlement system allows transporters to track invoices, pending payments, and transaction histories in real time.
 This transparency fosters trust and ensures smooth collaboration between transporters, shippers, and brokers.

-5. Integration with Accounting and ERP Systems
+5. Integration with accounting, GST, and ERP systems

 Freight settlement automation solutions can integrate with existing accounting software and enterprise resource planning (ERP) systems.
 This seamless connection streamlines financial reporting, tax compliance, and overall financial management.